2017 Submission Guidelines

 Publishers of the winning and shortlisted books must agree:

-A. To indicate that the book is a finalist or winner of the First Novel Prize by including the award medallion or approved text on future editions.
+A. To indicate that the book is a finalist or winner of the First Novel Prize by including approved text on future editions.

 B. To inform authors of entered books that if chosen for the shortlist they must be present at the Center for Fiction’s Annual Benefit and Awards Dinner in New York City and The First Novel Fête, both held in December.
 Travel and accommodations for each shortlisted author will not be covered by The Center for Fiction.

-C. To inform authors that, if shortlisted, they must agree to participate in the Center’s related publicity, including a finalist reading (The First Novel Fête), at The Center for Fiction, just prior to the Annual Benefit and Awards Dinner.
+C. To inform authors that, if shortlisted, they must agree to participate in the Center’s related publicity, including a finalist reading (The First Novel Fête) just prior to the Annual Benefit and Awards Dinner.
 The shortlisted authors agree that their readings may be used in audio and/or video formats on The Center for Fiction’s website.

-E. The recipient of the Award must agree to allow his/her acceptance speech to be published in print, audio or video formats by The Center for Fiction on its website, and to be published in the Center newsletter and in a future anthology of first novelists’ interviews.
+E. The recipient of the Award must agree to allow his/her acceptance speech to be published in print, audio or video formats by The Center for Fiction on its website or podcast, and to be published in the Center newsletter and in a future anthology of first novelists’ interviews.